AnthonyN2205/ECE-391/README.md

-# ECE-391
-Terminal Based Operating System in C.
+#Terminal Based Operating System in C.

 **All student written code is within the student-distrib folder**